-These Teachings (twelve lessons in the series) concern those who wish to acquire sensitiveness of spirit; to read character and influences instantly and without contact with visible form; to penetrate to the very soul of things and read life as an open book; in short, to unfold the intuition or spiritual consciousness and thus become seers.
-(Ten experiments in this series).
+These Teachings (twelve lessons in the series) concern those who wish to acquire sensitiveness of spirit; to read character and influences instantly and without contact with visible form; to penetrate to the very soul of things and read life as an open book; in short, to unfold the intuition or faculty of divination and thus become seers.
+Teaches one how to be a psychometrist.
+(Ten experiments in this series.)

-The System of Philosophy Concerning the Divinity of Clairvoyance.
+The System of Philosophy Concerning the Divinity of Clairvoyanee.

-These Teachings (twelve lessons in the series) are remarkable, and have reference to a speciality.
+These Teachings (twelve lessons in the series) are remarkable and have reference to a specialty.
 All who follow or apply the lessons faithfully will be rewarded with clairvoyant or spiritual vision.
 Ten experiments in this series.
 This series is published in book form and is free to the student.